Music of the Final Fantasy series: Final Fantasy X-2

 Final Fantasy X-2 (2003), was the first direct video game sequel to any Final Fantasy game.
 Despite having composed the majority of the soundtrack for Final Fantasy X, Nobuo Uematsu did not contribute any music to the project.
 No tracks from X or other games in the series were used in the game.
 In an attempt to make a different style of music for the game than previous franchise titles, Square brought Noriko Matsueda and Takahito Eguchi on board to compose the music for X-2, as the developers felt they were the "perfect fit" to incorporate a "pop" style into the music.
 The game includes two songs with vocalized elements, one of which, the J-Pop song "real Emotion", was written by Ken Kato and composed by Kazuhiro Hara.
 The other, J-Pop ballad "1000 Words", was written by scenario writers Kazushige Nojima and Daisuke Watanabe.
 Matsueda and Eguchi composed and arranged the track.
 Both songs were sung by Jade Villalon from Sweetbox in the English version of the game, and are available as bonus tracks on the Japanese release of her album Adagio.
 In the Japanese version of the game both the songs were sung by Kumi Koda and were released as a single entitled real Emotion/1000 no Kotoba.
 Koda also released her own English versions of the songs on her CD single Come with Me, with slightly different versions of the lyrics than Jade.
 In addition to Come with Me, the collection of music for X-2 includes the two-disc soundtrack album, a piano album, a soundtrack album for the Final Fantasy X-2 International + Last Mission version of the game, a single for the song "Eternity ~ Memory of Lightwaves", and a set of three singles themed around the three main characters of the game.

+Fabula Nova Crystallis Final Fantasy

+is a series of games within the franchise.
+It includes two sequels to Final Fantasy XIII: Final Fantasy XIII-2 (2011) and Lightning Returns: Final Fantasy XIII (2013).
+Both games' soundtracks were composed by Hamauzu, Mizuta, and Mitsuto Suzuki.
+XIII-2 resulted in a soundtrack album and an arranged album, while Lightning Returns resulted in a preview album, a soundtrack album, and an arranged album.
+Other games in the subseries are Final Fantasy Type-0, Final Fantasy Agito, and Final Fantasy Awakening.